Adaptive Conformal Prediction for Quantum Machine Learning: Adaptive Quantum Conformal Prediction

-\item \textbf{High Density Region (HDR) Score.} Similarly, using the density estimate $\hat{p}(y \mid x, \mathcal{A}_{x,T})$ defined above, the HDR score is the estimated probability mass of the region where the density is at least as large as the density at the candidate point $y$:
+\item \textbf{High-density region:} Similarly, using the density estimate $\hat{p}(y \mid x, \mathcal{A}_{x,T})$ defined above, the HDR score function is the estimated probability mass of the region where the density is at least as large as the density at the candidate point $y$